MFJamil/smyld-web/angular/templates/SMYLDSimpleExplorer/README.md

 ];
 ```
-The code is self explanatory about what each field
+The code is self explanatory about what each field is pointing to.

 _**To be Continued**_